2025 Asia Talent Cup

 The 2025 Idemitsu Asia Talent Cup was the eleventh running of the Asia Talent Cup, a motorcycle racing series organized by Dorna and sponsored by Idemitsu, which is intended for young riders throughout Asia and Oceania.
 The season featured six rounds at circuits in Asia, with all but the third round being held as support races for the MotoGP World Championship.
 The season commenced at Buriram on 28 February, and concluded at Sepang on 26 October.
+This was the final season of the competition under the Asia Talent Cup moniker, which was rebranded as the Moto4 Asia Cup from the 2026 season onwards.

 On 18 August 2025, Dorna Sports released a shortlist of 83 riders from 18 different nationalities which had been selected to participate in the 2026 Selection Event.
 The event took place at the Sepang International Kart Circuit in Malaysia on 22 October 2025.

 Japanese rider Ryota Ogiwara was crowned champion at the Sepang round.

 Season summary

 The season opener was held at the Chang International Circuit, where Japanese Seiryu Ikegami, entering his second Cup season, set pole position ahead of compatriot Ryota Ogiwara, who faced his third Cup stint, and Thai home rider Noprutpong Bunprawes, in his first full-time season.
 Ogiwara claimed first place in Race 1 after a last-lap battle with Ikegami, while Bunprawes completed the podium in third.
 In Race 2, Ogiwara won again, ahead of Ikegami and Japanese rookie Haruki Matsuyama, following a late crash by Indonesian rookie Badly Ayatullah while he was leading the race.

 The second round took place at the Lusail International Circuit.
 Ogiwara secured his first pole position of the season, with Ikegami and Matsuyama completing the first row.
 Race 1 was decided in the final corner after Ogiwara made a late overtake on Ikegami to take the win.
-Japanese rookie Shingo Iidaka finished in thrid place, just ahead of Ayatullah.
+Japanese rookie Shingo Iidaka finished in third place, just ahead of Ayatullah.
 For Race 2, Ogiwara and Ikegami pulled away once again and brought the battle down to the final corner, this time with Ogiwara ahead, who held off Ikegami and crossed the line in first place, claiming his fourth win in a row.
 Iidaka completed the podium for a second time.

 The third round was held at the Sepang International Circuit, which is also set to host the final round of the season.
 Ogiwara claimed his second pole position, with Ikegami and Iidaka completing the front row.
 In Race 1, Ogiwara quickly pulled away and formed a gap which would lead him to win his fifth race, finishing 9.463 seconds ahead of Ikegami, who fended off Ayatullah for second.
 Race 2 had a five-rider battle for the win down to the final corner, where Ogiwara once again emerged in front for a sixth time in a row in the season.
 Ikegami finished second for the sixth consecutive time, just in front of Ayatullah.
 Daquigan and Matsuyama missed out on the podium spots.